What’s the name of your shop? Your name? Your role?

-What was the inspiration for launching the t-shirt part of the business?
+What was the inspiration for launching a t-shirt business?

 What’s the weirdest picture of someone wearing one of your tees that you have seen?
 And/or have you run into a stranger out in the wild wearing one of your products?
 And/or celebrity sightings?

-What type of person is a prime candidate to be a customer of GritFx?
+What type of person is a prime candidate to be a customer?

 Where do you get your designs?

 Most of them are mine, I sell a few by Ryan Red Corn and a few by Ronald J Cala.
 Also the occassional other designer.